theupdateframework/pep-on-pypi-with-tuf/README.rst

 information must be validated.

-1. If the online keys of the repository have been compromised, they can be revoked by having the bins role key sign new role metadata delegating to a new key.
+1. If the online keys of the repository have been compromised, they can be revoked by having the *targets* role sign new metadata delegating to a new key.

 2. If the role metadata on the repository has been changed, this would impact the metadata that is signed by online keys.
 Any role information created since the last period should be discarded.
-As a result developers of new projects will need to re-register their projects.
+As a result, developers of new projects will need to re-register their projects.

 3. If the packages themselves may have been tampered with.
-For packages that existed at the time of the last period, they can be validated using the stored hash information.  signed by developers in the claimed role may be safely retained.
+For packages that existed at the time of the last period, they can be validated using the stored hash information.

 Auditing Snapshots